michalvankodev/michalvankodev-site/_posts/blog/2022-02-28-semi-functional-error-handling.md

 ```
 Then, we can create multiple app-specific errors by extending from these two.

-> We need to set `Object.setPrototypeOf(...)` as TypeScript [introduced a breaking change](https://github.com/Microsoft/TypeScript-wiki/blob/main/Breaking-Changes.md#extending-built-ins-like-error-array-and-map-may-no-longer-work) that might cause the inheritance to now work properly.
+> We need to set `Object.setPrototypeOf(...)` as TypeScript [introduced a breaking change](https://github.com/Microsoft/TypeScript-wiki/blob/main/Breaking-Changes.md#extending-built-ins-like-error-array-and-map-may-no-longer-work) that may cause the inheritance to now work properly.

 ## Handling errors